delehef/asgart/README.md

 ```

 This command will look for duplications in the `seq.fasta` file, then
-write them in a JSON file in the folder where it was launched.
+write them in a JSON file in the folder from which it was launched.
 ASGART
 will probe using 20-mers, and guarantee that no duplication will
 include gaps longer than 100bp in their arm-to-arm pairwise alignment.